CoE takes step towards allowing women bishops

 "We want to honor the efforts of all those who have gone before and allow the current measure to go forward to final approval and see what happens at that stage," the Reverend Rosemarie Mallett told synod.

+This was in response to a call by the Archbishop of Canterbury Rowan Williams for the door to be left open for fine-tuning.

-The vote could see more traditionalists move over to Rome.
+The vote could see more traditionalists move over to Rome if they do not get further concessions.
 About 60 Anglo-Catholic priests and 1,000 parishioners have already taken up an offer by Pope Benedict to convert and form an "ordinariate" within the Roman Catholic Church while keeping some of their Anglican traditions.

 Nearly a third of the Church of England's working priests are female.